caalo/ChRisF/README.md

 ### Analysis

 Analysis writeup can be found under `writeup/`, featuring two conference papers: "Learning Structured Predictors from Bandit Feedback for Interactive NLP", was accecpted to the Association of Computational Linguistics 2016 conference.
-"Stochastic Structured Prediction under Bandit Feedback", accepted for Neural Information Processing Systems 2016 conference 2016 conference.
+"Stochastic Structured Prediction under Bandit Feedback", accepted for Neural Information Processing Systems 2016 conference.
 ### Running the software

-Under 'src/',
+Under `src/`,

 #### Using existing scripts